All Episodes

 Happens all the time, so it's not big news, I suppose.

-What do you mean that train was headed to the Minneapolis airport?
+What do you bet that train was headed to the Minneapolis airport?

-John Kerry, who served at Vietnam, former uh Democrat uh former member of whatever he is, said that a new report on Iraqi security forces shows that the Bush administration's Iraq policy is failing.
+John Kerry, who served at Vietnam, former Democrat, a former member of the whatever he is, said that a new report on Iraqi security forces shows that the Bush administration's Iraq policy is failing.

 Exactly what we need.

-Okay, uh folks, let me get for me on a Friday little serious here for a moment.
+Okay, folks, let me get for me on a Friday serious here for a moment.

-Uh I've had conversations in recent uh days, weeks with uh with liberals.
+I've had conversations in recent days, weeks with liberals.

-And every time I mention this to you, so where are you hanging around?
+And every time I mention this to you, why are you hanging around them?

 Well, you can't avoid them, and I'm not afraid of them.

-I because these people, many of them are just following a script that you know, they don't think they've got their template, their narrative, and and life is is is very compartmentalized.
+They don't think they've got their template, their narrative, and life is very compartmentalized.

-And if something doesn't fit the little cocoon that they've woven for themselves to live in, uh, if you if you can penetrate that cocoon, you can blow them up.
+And if something doesn't fit the little cocoon that they've woven for themselves to live in, if you can penetrate that cocoon, you can blow them up.

-You can you can you can cause them all kinds of problems there?
+You can cause them all kinds of problems.

 Their mind starts working.

-And I was I was talking to a couple people this week, and they said, couldn't get off of Iraq.
+And I was talking to a couple people this week, and they said, couldn't get off of Iraq.

 Saddam didn't have a threat to us, blah, blah, blah, blah.